 610 x 760mm

-Keith Patterson is one of a group of artists who emerged just after World War II, being younger than better known figures such as Rita Angus, Colin McCahon, and Toss Woollaston.
-Patterson and his close contemporary Dennis Knight Turner have never received the recognition that is their due in Aotearoa.
-Significantly, both have spent many years living away from the country.
-Patterson has be based in Spain since 1950.
+Keith Patterson is one of a group of artists who emerged just after the Second World War, being younger than better known figures such as Rita Angus, Colin McCahon, and Toss Woollaston.
+He and his close contemporary Dennis Knight Turner have never received the recognition that is their due in Aotearoa.
+Significantly, both spent many years living away from the country.
+Patterson was based in Spain from 1950.

 In painting, an artistic nationalism was developed through the appropriation of European modernist notions of non-representational form.
 New Zealand architects of the post-war period, many of them friends of Patterson, were eager to create a style of domestic architecture that also had its roots in European and American modernism but aimed to produce houses appropriate to New Zealand’s climate and light conditions.

 Cat with Fern shows a cat sitting in the sun in front of a brick wall.
 Patterson has clearly been looking at the work of the Cubists: Georges Braque, Juan Gris and Pablo Picasso.
 He reduces the eponymous animal to a series of interlocking shapes, although the overall form does not depart radically from our idea of what a cat looks like in reality.
 (It can be more of a struggle to recognise some of Picasso’s bulls as such.)
 The space behind the cat is deliberately deprived of a sense of perspective, or spatial distance.

 There’s the typically New Zealand touch—the ferns, which again are highly patterned.
 Most of the surface has been painted with a brush, but some of the thicker surfaces have been scratched with the tip of the brush handle to produce a variety of textures.
 Ultimately, however, the work does little more than hint at the abstraction the artist would later embrace.